It’s Free! Faulkner State does not charge a fee for applying for admission.

 - Placement Testing – To assist students in proper class selections, all students who are not waived from having to take the placement inventory must take the placement test prior to registering for any English or mathematics course.

-- Prerequisites – Check course prerequisites in the latest Faulkner State Catalog or Class Schedule, available in the Admissions College Catalogs and Registration Course Schedules sections of the website.
+- Prerequisites – Check course prerequisites in the latest Faulkner State College Catalog or College Course Schedule.
 You must take English 101 and English 102 before you are allowed to take any literature course.

 - Sequential courses – If you are planning to enroll in a transfer program of study, some courses must be taken as a “sequence” in order to receive credit when transferring.
 Courses such as History 121 and History 122, or English 251 and English 252, are considered sequential courses.